 Genetic Counselling Asia (GCA) is a private limited company based in Malaysia.
-Due to the limited genetic professionals in developing countries, we hope to bridge the gap to make genetic counselling and genetic testing accessible to all individuals that need genetic services. .
-Our team consists of board certified genetic counsellors and a clinical geneticist with more than 20 years clinical experience in the field of genetic counselling, clinical genetics, research and medical training
+Due to the limited genetic professionals in developing countries, its mission is to bridge the gaps to make genetic counselling and genetic testing more accessible across Asia.

-Her pursuit to become a genetic counsellor began in 2002 after obtaining her Bachelors in Genetics from National University of Malaysia and completing her Graduate Diploma in Genetic Counselling at the University of Melbourne in 2003.
+Her pursuit to become a genetic counsellor began in 2002 after she obtained B.Sc.Hons. in Molecular Biology (Genetics) from the National University of Malaysia.
+She then furthered her studies in the Graduate Diploma in Genetic Counselling at University of Melbourne in 2003.
 In 2009, she graduated with Master of Counselling from University Malaya.

 Ms Lee began practice in 2004 at University Malaya Medical Centre in Kuala Lumpur as a Medical Social Worker (Associate Genetic Counsellor) conducting genetic counselling and support services to families affected with genetic conditions.
 She worked with Professor Dr Meow-Keong Thong, the first clinical geneticist in Malaysia and has managed cases that ranged from paediatric genetics, inborn error of metabolism, rare diseases, reproductive genetics to hereditary cancer.
 In 2014, she joined the private industry as a consultant genetic counsellor to a Singapore company introducing the latest genetic tests in Southeast Asia such as NIPT, expanded carrier testing, cancer panel testing and somatic cancer testing.
 This role gave rise to opportunities for her to provide training and genetic counselling support across Malaysia, Singapore, Philippines and Vietnam.